Work Report of Public Institutions under the Ministry of Land, Infrastructure and Transport

 Expressway Corporation Proposes Establishing AI Data Centers on Idle Land

 Korea Expressway Corporation has proposed to the government the idea of incorporating a logistics transportation system alongside the construction of underground expressways.
-The government evaluated the proposal positively but pointed out that, since a concrete design plan for the underground expressways has not yet been developed, a cautious approach is necessary.
+While the government evaluated the proposal positively, it also pointed out that a cautious approach is necessary, as no specific design plans for the underground expressways have been released yet.

-On January 14, Ham Jingyu, President of Korea Expressway Corporation, presented the idea of "establishing a transportation system linked to underground expressways" at a work report session for public institutions under the Ministry of Land, Infrastructure and Transport.
-He cited the fact that over 90% of domestic freight transportation relies on roads and that major cities worldwide are building underground transportation systems.
+On January 14, Ham Jingyu, President of Korea Expressway Corporation, presented a plan for "Establishing a Transportation System Linked to Underground Expressways" during a work report session for public institutions under the Ministry of Land, Infrastructure and Transport.
+He cited the fact that over 90% of domestic freight transportation relies on roads, and that major cities around the world are building underground transportation systems.

-The underground expressway plan envisions constructing tunnels beneath sections of expressways in the Seoul metropolitan area and other high-traffic routes.
-This would not only help alleviate traffic congestion but also enhance urban space utilization and resolve regional disconnection.
-The project is being pursued for chronically congested sections such as the Gyeongin Expressway and the areas of the Gyeongbu Expressway adjacent to Seoul.
+The underground expressway is a road that connects the Seoul metropolitan area and certain high-traffic expressways by tunneling beneath the surface.
+These roads not only alleviate traffic congestion but also improve the utilization of urban space and resolve regional disconnection.
+The project is being promoted for sections that are frequently congested, such as the Gyeongin Expressway and the Seoul-adjacent section of the Gyeongbu Expressway.

-The plan involves allocating separate space within these underground roads to establish an automated logistics transportation system or to create logistics-only roads utilizing unmanned vehicles.
-President Ham commented, "In Spain, they used the TBM (Tunnel Boring Machine) method to build underground expressways but only use half of the underground space," adding, "Underground expressways may become more common in major cities, but we should not follow that path exactly."
+The corporation is considering allocating separate space within these underground roads to implement an automated logistics transportation system or to create logistics-only roads using unmanned vehicles.
+President Ham stated, "In Spain, they used the TBM (Tunnel Boring Machine) construction method to build underground expressways, but only half of the total underground space is used for roads," adding, "In Korea, underground expressways will also become more active in major cities through the TBM method, but we should not follow the same approach."

-With Korea Expressway Corporation at the center, Korean construction companies are pursuing overseas expansion in road construction and operation, and this business model is expected to be competitive internationally.
-He requested that the Ministry of Land, Infrastructure and Transport implement this concept as a pilot project during the development of underground expressways.
+Korea Expressway Corporation noted that Korean construction companies are already building and operating roads abroad, and that if this business model is activated, Korea could secure a preemptive competitive edge in the field of underground expressway construction.
+The corporation requested the Ministry of Land, Infrastructure and Transport to implement this concept as a pilot project.

 Yoon-duk Kim, Minister of Land, Infrastructure and Transport (center), is speaking at the subordinate agency's work report on the 14th.
 Provided by the Ministry of Land, Infrastructure and Transport

-Korea Railroad Corporation (KORAIL) proposed the concept of an "energy train," which would physically transport renewable energy using the railway network.
-Jeong Jeongrae, Acting President of KORAIL, stated, "We will establish the basic framework by April this year," adding, "This will become a new blue ocean for revitalizing rail logistics."
+Korea Railroad Corporation (KORAIL) proposed the concept of an "Energy Train," which would physically transport renewable energy using the railway network.
+Jeong Jeongrae, Acting President of KORAIL, said, "We will establish the basic framework by April this year," adding, "This will become a new blue ocean for revitalizing rail logistics."

 On the 31st, ahead of the New Year's bridge holiday, Incheon International Airport Terminal 1 is crowded with travelers.
 2025.12.31 Photo by Kang Jinhyung